Friday 24 July:

 - How to prioritise surgical patients using four easy to follow priorities.

-- Published: 9 April (Intercollegiate), revised 13 May
+- Published: 9 April (Intercollegiate), with subsequent updates

 - Supplementary guidance to help with pre-operative imaging for patients needing elective cancer surgery.